neo-project/neo-express/docs/worknet-command-reference.md

 overridden with the `--seconds-per-block` option.

 The node listens on RPC port `30332` and TCP port `30333` by default.
 Use `--rpc-port` and `--tcp-port` when those ports are already in use by another local node.
+The RPC and TCP ports must be different.

 These new blocks added to the chain have *no* correlation to the blocks added to the public chain that was branched from.
 From the point of the branch, the original source chain and the local branched chain